Talking about traumatic events

 Your role in all of this may be a supportive moderator, keeping in mind that some students may not want to talk about these issues.
 If extreme emotions arise, try to address them by modeling a level-headed, non-critical reaction without minimizing students' feelings.
 As an authority figure, by offering honest information, a listening ear, and acknowledgment of their emotions, you may be able to help your students process the trauma of these events.
 However, if you notice students are having a difficult time managing or overcoming their emotions, they may benefit from seeing a counselor at their school or another facility.
 Keeping an eye out for that and offering a list of resources for students (i.e., contact information for a school therapist) could be a great way to conclude your discussions.
-For other ideas on how to discuss traumatic events in a school setting, check out these guidelines.
+The American Academy of Experts in Traumatic Stress also has a suggested set of guidelines on how to discuss traumatic events in a school setting.
 You might also find tips on the American Academy of Pediatrics or the American Psychiatric Association websites to be helpful.

 In starting these discussions, you're offering a valuable experience for your students, but make sure you don't neglect yourself in the process.
 Providers experience much of the same angst and may equally benefit from social support, which may allow them to better provide that support for others.
 Although family, friends, and colleagues may play a major role in how we deal with these situations, sometimes people need professional help to work through their feelings.
 Students may find talking to a trusted counselor, or mental health professional may be helpful.
 Students can get a referral for mental health care through their health care provider.

 Again, your concern for your students' well-being is commendable, and hopefully with these tips, you will be able to help them air some of the emotions riled up by these events.
 Best of luck!